-The following table shows the fees we paid or accrued for audit and other services provided by PwC for the fiscal years ended December 31, 2017 and 2016:
+The following table shows the fees we paid or accrued for audit and other services provided by PwC for the fiscal years ended December 31, 2019 and 2018:

-2017 2016
+2019 2018

-Audit Fees (a) \$ 3,888,500 \$ 3,536,500
+Audit Fees (a) \$ 4,399,000 \$ 4,013,500

-Audit-Related Fees (b) 879,000 57,700
+Audit-Related Fees (b) 480,000 116,500

-Tax Fees (c) 747,769 402,100
+Tax Fees (c) 2,159,000 737,060

-All Other Fees
+All Other Fees (d) 317,900 2,900

-Total \$ 5,515,269 \$ 3,996,300
+Total \$ 7,355,900 \$ 4,869,960

-- (a) Audit Fees for the fiscal years ended December 31, 2016 and 2017 were for professional services rendered for the audits of our annual consolidated financial statements, including statutory audits. - (b) Audit-Related Fees for the fiscal year ended December 31, 2016 consist of employee benefit plan audits and assurance services that are related to performing the audit and review of our financial statements.
-Audit-Related Fees for the fiscal year ended December 31, 2017 includes employee benefit plan audits and financial and tax due diligence. - (c) The Tax Fees for the fiscal years ended December 31, 2016 and 2017 relate to consulting services.
+- (a) Audit Fees for the fiscal years ended December 31, 2019 and 2018 were for professional services rendered for the audits of the Company's annual consolidated financial statements, including its internal controls over financial reporting, quarterly reviews, statutory audits, and issuance of consents. - (b) Audit-Related Fees for the fiscal years ended December 31, 2019 and 2018 consist of employee benefit plan audits, financial and tax due diligence and other attest services that are not related to performing the audit or review of our consolidated financial statements. - (c) The Tax Fees for the fiscal years ended December 31, 2019 and 2018 relate to consulting services. - (d) All Other Fees for the fiscal year ended December 31, 2019 and 2018 includes license fees for technical accounting and financial statement disclosure software.
+All Other Fees for the fiscal year ended December 31, 2019 also includes consulting fees for a benchmarking project.

-The Audit and Finance Committee has adopted policies and procedures which require that the Audit and Finance Committee pre-approve all non-audit services that may be provided to the Company by its independent auditors.
-The policy: (i) provides for pre-approval of an annual budget for each type of service; (ii) requires Audit and Finance Committee approval of specific projects over \$50,000, even if included in the approved budget; and (iii) requires Audit and Finance Committee approval if the forecast of expenditures exceeds the approved budget on any type of service.
+The Audit and Finance Committee pursuant to its charter, pre-approves all auditing and non-audit services and related fees to be performed by the Company's independent auditors.
+Furthermore, the Company follows internal procedures that: (i) provide for pre-approval of an annual budget for each type of service; (ii) require Audit and Finance Committee approval of specific services / projects over \$50,000, even if included in the approved budget; and (iii) require Audit and Finance Committee approval if the forecast of expenditures exceeds the approved budget on any type of service.
 The Audit and Finance Committee pre-approved all of the services described above.
-The Audit and Finance Committee has determined that the provision of all such non-audit services is compatible with maintaining the independence of PwC.
+The Audit and Finance Committee has determined that the provision of all such services is compatible with maintaining the independence of PwC.

-Item 4.
+Item 5.
 Renewal of the Board of Directors' Existing Authority to Issue Shares

 Under Irish law, shareholders of an Irish public limited company grant authority to the Board of Directors to issue any shares, including shares which are part of the company's authorized but unissued share capital.
-Our current authorization is due to expire in November 2018.
+Our current authorization is due to expire in November 2021.
 Because our authorization is due to expire, we are presenting this proposal to renew the Board's authority to issue our authorized shares on the terms set forth below.

-We are seeking approval to authorize our Board of Directors to issue up to 33% of our issued ordinary share capital as of April 6, 2018 (the latest practicable date before this proxy statement), for a period expiring 18 months from November 17, 2018 (the date on which our existing authority expires), unless previously renewed, varied or revoked.
-Notwithstanding the foregoing, we expect to propose renewal of this authorization at our annual general meeting in 2019 and on an annual basis in subsequent years.
+We are seeking approval to authorize our Board of Directors to issue up to 33% of our issued ordinary share capital as of April 1, 2020 (the latest practicable date before this proxy statement), for a period expiring 18 months from November 17, 2021 (the date on which our existing authority expires) or at the end of the next Annual General Meeting, whichever is earlier, unless previously renewed, varied or revoked.